-There are four North Country Children's Clinic School - Based Health Centers:
+There are four North Country Family Health School - Based Centers:

 A parent may call their SBHC to arrange for their child to be seen.
 Parents are welcome to accompany their children to the SBHC.
 If a child is too ill to attend school and the parent would like him/her to be seen by the SBHC staff, parents may call the school nurse or SBHC to arrange for a same day appointment.

 Transportation is provided by the district to the SBHC at North Elementary School for students who attend Knickerbocker, Ohio, Starbuck, and Sherman Elementary Schools.

 |What services are provided?|

 Yes, the school nurse will continue to provide all students with the same services they had in the past regardless of their enrollment in the SBHC.

 |What does it cost to use the SBHC?|